History of Mexico: Mexican-American War (1846–1848)

-In response to a Mexican massacre of a U.S. army detachment in disputed territory, the U.S. Congress declared war on May 13, 1846; Mexico followed suit on 23 May.
-The Mexican–American War took place in two theaters: the western (aimed at California) and Central Mexico (aimed at capturing Mexico City) campaigns.
+In response to a Mexican attack on a U.S. army detachment in disputed territory, the U.S. Congress declared war on May 13, 1846; Mexico followed suit on May 23.
+The Mexican–American War took place in two theaters: the Western (aimed at California) and Central Mexico (aimed at capturing Mexico City) campaigns.

-In March 1847, U.S. President James K. Polk sent an army of 12,000 volunteer and regular U.S. Army soldiers under General Winfield Scott to the port of Veracruz.
+In March 1847, U.S. President James K. Polk sent an army of 12,000 soldiers under General Winfield Scott to Veracruz.
 The 70 ships of the invading forces arrived at the city on 7 March and began a naval bombardment.
-After landing his men, horses, and supplies, Scott began the Siege of Veracruz.

-The city, at that time still walled, was defended by Mexican General Juan Morales with 3,400 men.
-Veracruz replied as best it could with artillery to the bombardment from land and sea, but the city walls were reduced.
+After landing, Scott started the Siege of Veracruz.
+The city, at that time still walled, was bombarded from land and sea.
 After 12 days, the Mexicans surrendered.
-Scott marched west with 8,500 men, while Santa Anna entrenched with artillery and 12,000 troops on the main road halfway to Mexico City.
-At the Battle of Cerro Gordo, Santa Anna was outflanked and routed.
+Scott marched west with 8,500 men, while Santa Anna was entrenched with artillery and 12,000 troops on the main road halfway to Mexico City.
+Santa Anna was outflanked and routed at the Battle of Cerro Gordo.

-Scott pushed on to Puebla, Mexico's second largest city, which capitulated without resistance on 1 May—the citizens were hostile to Santa Anna.
+Scott pushed on to Puebla, then Mexico's second-largest city, which capitulated without resistance on 1 May—the citizens were hostile to Santa Anna.
 After the Battle of Chapultepec (13 September 1847), Mexico City was occupied; Scott became its military governor.
 Many other parts of Mexico were also occupied.
-Some Mexican units fought with distinction.
-One of the justly commemorated units was a group of six young Military College cadets (now considered Mexican national heroes), who fought to the death defending their college during the Battle of Chapultepec.
+Some Mexican units fought with distinction: a group of six Military College cadets (now considered Mexican national heroes) who fought to the death defending their college during the Battle of Chapultepec.

-The war ended with the Treaty of Guadalupe Hidalgo, which stipulated that (1) Mexico must sell its northern territories to the US for US$15 million; (2) the US would give full citizenship and voting rights, and protect the property rights of Mexicans living in the ceded territories; and (3) the US would assume $3.25 million in debt owed by Mexico to Americans.
-The war was Mexico's first encounter with a modern, well-organized, and well-equipped army.
+The war ended with the Treaty of Guadalupe Hidalgo, which stipulated that (1) Mexico must sell its northern territories to the US for US$15 million; (2) the US would give full citizenship and voting rights and protect the property rights of Mexicans living in the ceded territories; and (3) the US would assume $3.25 million in debt owed by Mexico to Americans.
 Mexico's defeat has been attributed to its problematic internal situation, one of disunity and disorganization.